cryptonetlab/retriev/PAPER.md

 Comment: In the current Client UI we designed two modes:
 - *Default mode*:  the UI sets the values for payment and collateral.
-In particular, for both the suggested value is `min_price * file_size *duration`.
+In particular, for both the suggested value is `min_price * file_size * duration`.
 Then, the client can increase the two values as long as the following conditions are satisfied:
   - `payment` ≤ `collateral`
   - `collateral` ≤ `max_rate` * `payment`.
 - *Expert mode*: the UI allows the client to choose any value for the payment and the collateral.

+#### Cancel Deal Proposal

-A client can cancel a deal proposal at any time, and this action will unlock the `payment`.
+A client can cancel a proposal (not accepted yet) at any time, and this action will release the `payment`

 Moreover, a deal proposal has a timeout (currently set to 86400 seconds) after which it can not be accepted by providers anymore.

-#### Accept deal
+#### Accept deal proposal
+`acceptDealProposal(uint256 deal_id, string data_uri)`

 A provider can accept a deal proposal if all the following is true:
 - It is one of the providers for which the proposal was issued;
 - The proposal is active (no timeout, no cancel message);